lalitx17/UAVPathOptimizer/ALGORITHM.md

 The simulation engine serves as both a **validation tool** for algorithm correctness and a **research platform** for developing new UAV navigation strategies in complex urban environments.

-## Challenges we ran into
+## Challenges I ran into
 - **Scalability:** Running full grid-based clearance computations on large cities (>300k cells) caused performance bottlenecks.
-We had to introduce coarse grid fallbacks.
+I had to introduce coarse grid fallbacks.
 - **Integration with simulation:** Getting the planner to smoothly integrate with the simulation backend required debugging.

 ## Accomplishments that I'm proud of